SYNC-Network/collection-lists/README.md

 ```

-## Authoring token lists
+## Authoring collection lists

 ### Manual

-The best way to manually author token lists is to use an editor that supports JSON schema validation.
+The best way to manually author collection lists is to use an editor that supports JSON schema validation.
 Most popular
 code editors do, such as [IntelliJ](https://www.jetbrains.com/help/idea/json.html#ws_json_schema_add_custom) or
 [VSCode](https://code.visualstudio.com/docs/languages/json#_json-schemas-and-settings).
 Other editors
 can be found [here](https://json-schema.org/implementations.html#editors).

 The schema is registered in the [SchemaStore](https://github.com/SchemaStore/schemastore), and any file that matches
-the pattern `*.tokenlist.json` should
+the pattern `*.collectionlist.json` should
 [automatically utilize](https://www.jetbrains.com/help/idea/json.html#ws_json_using_schemas)
 the JSON schema for the [supported text editors](https://www.schemastore.org/json/#editors).